yhatt/marp-cli-example/README.md

 Please see the documentation of [Marpit Markdown](https://marpit.marp.app/markdown), [the features of Marp Core](https://github.com/marp-team/marp-core#features), and the default example in [`PITCHME.md`](https://raw.githubusercontent.com/yhatt/marp-cli-example/master/PITCHME.md).

+### Assets and themes

+- `assets` directory can put your assets for using in the deck. (e.g. Image resources)
+- `themes` directory can put [custom theme CSS](https://marpit.marp.app/theme-css).
+To use in the deck, please change `theme` global directive.

 ### Preview deck

 ```bash